What is a "black hole" website

 2) Can us recommend that?

-This kind of practice reduces the interest in the content of a site.
 If actually there is no penalty in ranking, especially on trusted sites, it is expected that this change in the future.

 3) Does it give an advantage?

-Knowing that we see on top of results pages made primarily of lists of links, one can doubt of the value of the black hole policy.
+Knowing that we can see sometimes on top of results pages made primarily of lists of links, one can doubt of the value of the black hole policy.
 For example Digg.com which depends only external links on the pages of contributors...

 Tools and news